Vccccc/mynote/books/ostep/ostep.md

 run another one, and so forth.
 By time sharing the CPU in this manner, virtualization is achieved.

+There are a few challenges, however, in building such virtualization machinery.
+The first is performance: how can we implement virtualization without adding excessive overhead to the system?
+The second is
+control: how can we run processes efficiently while retaining control over the CPU?
+Control is particularly important to the OS, as it is in charge of resources; without control, a process could simply run forever and take over the machine, or access information that it should not be allowed to access.
+Obtaining high performance while maintaining control is thus one of the central challenges in building an operating system
 ## 5 Interlude: Process API